Do you need more customers in order to grow your business without spending a lot of money on advertising? In this article, I’ll show you how.

 Then just write out a solution to the problem.

 Call to Action

 Next, be sure to end your article with a call to action.
-In other words, tell your customer what the next steps to take are.
-This is essential, and too often, people leave out this step.
+In other words, tell your customer what the next step is that he should take.
+This is essential, and too often, people leave this out.

 Since you’ve chosen to write on a topic that’s closely related to one of your products or services, go ahead and mention that product or service in your call to action.
 Make sure it’s closely related.
 Don’t spend a lot of time trying to “sell” it or describe it in a lot of detail.
 Instead, just mention it.
 And make it easy for your customers to find out more if they want to.